browserengineering/book/book/html.md

 Using the node tree
 ===================

-Right now, the `Layout` class works token-by-token; we now want it to go node-by-node instead.
+Right now, the `Layout` class works token by token; we now want it to go node by node instead.
 So let's separate the old `token` method into two parts: all the cases for open tags will go into a new `open_tag` method and all the cases for close tags will go into a new `close_tag` method:[^no-text-case]